Sanofi Metformin, 850 mg 60 pcs

 Chlorpromazine

-Diuretics (especially “loop diuretics”)
+Diuretics (especially loop diuretics)

-Beta2-adrenomimetics in the form of injection
+Beta2-agonists in the form of injections

-Sulfonylurea derivatives, insulin and acarbose
+Sulfonylureas, insulin and acarbose

 Salicylates